-- 3.1 The oversight of the ICAC Task Force Program and the administration of ICAC grants is the responsibility of OJJDP.
+3.1 The oversight of the ICAC Program and the administration of ICAC grants are the responsibility of OJJDP.
 The oversight of each Task Force falls to its Commander.
-The oversight of each agency, both Lead and Affiliate, falls to its designated Supervisor. - 3.2 Commanders shall ensure there are supervisory systems and protocols in place that provide for observation, documentation, and review of ICAC activity.
-Said systems shall comply with the principles of quality case management and shall ensure that ICAC activities comply with agency policies and these Standards. - 3.3 Commanders shall ensure that each Member in his/her Lead Agency and each Supervisor of an Affiliate Agency receives a copy of the Standards. - 3.3.1 Supervisors shall ensure that each Member in his/her Affiliate Agency receives a copy of the Standards. - 3.4 Conmanders shall submit all proposed National Initiatives to OJJDP prior to the start of the project.
+The oversight of each agency, both Lead and Affiliate, falls to its designated Supervisor.

+3.2 Commanders shall ensure there are supervisory systems and protocols in place that provide for observation, documentation, and review of ICAC activity.
+Said systems shall comply with the principles of quality case management and shall ensure that ICAC activities comply with agency policies and these Standards.

+3.3 Commanders shall ensure that each Member in his/her Lead Agency and each Supervisor of an Affiliate Agency receives a copy of the Standards.

+3.3.1 Supervisors shall have the discretion to provide Members with only the sections of the Standards applicable to their job functions.

+3.4 Commanders shall submit all proposed National Initiatives to OJJDP prior to the start of the project.

 3.4.1 OJJDP may suggest amendments to the original proposal following consultation with the presenting Commander and, as appropriate, other federal, state, and local entities.

-3.5 Supervisors shall inform their Members about departmental or Task Force employee assistance programs and services available to them.
+3.5 Supervisors shall inform their Members about departmental employee assistance programs and Task Force resources available to them.